janelia-flyem/serviceproxy/README.md

 * Define a REST interface using RAML.
 This RAML should be accessible via the /interface/interface.raml URI.
 * Non-binary request and response data should use JSON format when possible
 * Specific JSON mime-types should be defined using (JSON schema)[http://json-schema.org/] for request and response data
+* The name of the json schema should also define the mimetype name, so that "<schema>.json" should be of mime type "<schema>+json"
 * Potentially reusable JSON schema should be saved in some global repository that is CORS-enabled and included in a RAML specification using !include syntax.
 Janelia maintains a JSON schema directory at: http://janelia-flyem.github.io/schema (not currently CORS enabled)
 * Calls to services should be non-blocking and immediately return a callback URL(s), which will indicate the service status or provide the result(s)
 * JSON schema validators should be used to validate JSON data